 - Do not use fabric softeners.

-- Although colour silk beddings are dyed with only quality and environment friendly dyes, it is recommended to wash similar colour fabrics.
+- Although silk beddings are dyed with only quality and environment friendly dyes, it is recommended to wash fabrics with similar colour.

 - Do not shake wet fabric and do not dry it in a tumble dryer.

 - Do not dry silk in direct sunlight.

 - Iron inside out, use an iron setting “Silk” (not more than 200 degrees).
 Try not press iron on a silk product for longer than 5 sec, by doing that you will avoid harming the fabric.

 - Remember, silk fibre is weakened by sweat, deodorant or direct sunlight.
 Silk fibre is damaged by cosmetics containing alcohol (perfume, hair spray, etc.).

 - Silk that is worn next to the skin should be washed frequently.
 The chloride salts and acids of perspiration should not be left on fibres for a long time, they weaken and rot the silk.